Pathway to Microbicide Access

 Early in the R&D process, IPM conducts market research and product acceptability studies with women in developing countries who would use our products.
 These studies gather women’s input on various product types to inform the development of user-friendly microbicides that women can and will use.
 Such studies informed IPM’s decision to advance the monthly dapivirine ring as its lead product.

 Supporting product use: IPM is actively working to encourage and improve consistent use of the dapivirine ring in two ongoing open-label studies.
-A separate study to begin in 2018 called REACH will look at young women’s preferences for the monthly ring and daily oral PrEP to better understand how to support consistent product use among this high-risk group.
+A separate study to begin in early 2019 called REACH will look at young women’s preferences for the monthly ring and daily oral PrEP to better understand how to support consistent product use among this high-risk group.
 Results from these studies and collaborations with implementing partners will inform the development of targeted educational materials and adherence interventions to support women as the ring is rolled out.

 Affordability: Ensuring affordability—especially in a new product category like microbicides—requires myriad considerations, from acquiring active drugs through royalty-free agreements that lower startup costs to prioritizing compounds and product formulations that are not only acceptable to women but also are cost-efficient to manufacture and deliver.